-In late 2015 I joined forces with Sean Briskey and Kevin Campbell (from the bands In La Kesh/Great Sky Band), Ian Engels (Great Sky Band) and Charles Williams (The Localvores/Arclight) to form the jammy/proggy/poppy band Stampy, for which I play drums and sing.
+From 2015 to 2020 I joined forces with Sean Briskey and Kevin Campbell (from the bands In La Kesh/Great Sky Band), Ian Engels (Great Sky Band) and Charles Williams (The Localvores/Arclight) to form the jammy/proggy/poppy band Stampy, for which I played drums and sang.
 On June 2nd, 2017 we released our debut album which we had been recording to tape at Treehouse Records, a killer Chicago studio.
 We were able to achieve this by starting a GoFundMe campaign to finance the album.
 In just two months we raised over $5,000!
 We were able to afford CD pressing as well as new merchandise.
 Our album also contains a few guests such as Pat Mallinger (saxophone) of famous Chicago band Sabertooth, Parris Flemming (trumpet) from The Heard and The Tomorrow People, Raphael Crawford (trombone) from LowDown Brass Band, Julian Harris (trumpet), and Katie Kadan (vocals).
 Our album was mixed and mastered by legendary Chicago producer Fred Breiterg, who is known for his past work with Aretha Franklin, Etta James, Curtis Mayfield, and more.
 He even recorded the Chicago Bears' 1985 Super Bowl Shuffle!
 We released the album on vinyl in December of 2018.
 We celebrated with a release party at Martyrs' with guitar virtuoso Fareed Haque and his band Math Games.
 We were even fortunate enough to have a jam session with Fareed himself, which was filmed.
-We have been playing shows in and around Chicago and have already played great venues such as Chicago's famous Double Door, Emporium, Tonic Room, and even Mr. Blotto's famous annual summer festival, Blottopia and winter festival, Hotel Blotto.
-Expect a whole lot more from this project in the very near future.
-Stampy's second album titled 'Expectations' is due out on August 24th, 2020.
+During our time together we played many legendary venues such as Chicago's famous Double Door, Emporium, Tonic Room, and even Mr. Blotto's famous annual summer festival, Blottopia and winter festival, Hotel Blotto.
+Stampy's second album titled 'Expectations' was released on August 24th, 2020.
 Videos of Stampy can be found in the video section, including our very first official music video for our song 'The Frame', which I directed.
-Read and learn more about us on our very own website.